akaanakbaik/akaanakbaik/README.md

 💖 _Thank you for the inspiration and support on this journey._

 ### 🤝 Friends 🤝
-💖 _Thank you for the friendship, togetherness, and all the moments we\'ve shared._
+💖 _Thank you for the friendship, togetherness, and all the moments we\%27ve shared._

 </div>